Mallik-G/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

    <img src="images/cred2.jpg"/><br/>
 3. All Azure Machine Learning entities are organized within a Workspace.
 You can create an AML Workspace in the Azure Portal, but as the code in Step 9 shows, you can also create a Workspace directly from code.
 Set the values for '`subscription_id`, `resource_group`, `workspace_nam` and `workspace_region` as directed by the comments.
 Set the `workspace_region` as the per your resource group region.<br/>
    <img src="images/eastus.jpg"/><br/>
-3. Execute **Step 9**.
+4. Execute **Step 9**.
 You will be prompted to log in to your Azure.
 Use the **Azure credentials** that are given in your **Environment Detali Page**.
 If you didn't get **Login** prompt go to **Internet Explorer**<br/>
    <img src="images/sign.jpg"/><br/>
- * Copy the **Password** from **Environment Detali Page** and Paste in Sign in page
+5. Copy the **Password** from **Environment Detali Page** and Paste in Sign in page<br/>
    <img src="images/pass.jpg"/><br/>
-5. Check the Output in **Python Interactive**
+6. Check the Output in **Python Interactive**
    <img src="images/vs13.jpg"/><br/>
-4. To begin capturing metrics, you must first create an Experiment and then call `start_logging()` on that Experiment.
+7. To begin capturing metrics, you must first create an Experiment and then call `start_logging()` on that Experiment.
 The return value of this call is a Run.
 This root run can have other child runs.
 When you are finished with an experiment run, use `complete()` to close out the root run.
 Execute **Step 10** to train four different models using differing amounts of training data and log the results to Azure Machine Learning.<br/>
    <img src="images/vs14.jpg"/><br/>
-5. Now that you have captured history for various runs, you can review the runs.
+8. Now that you have captured history for various runs, you can review the runs.
 You could use the Azure Portal for this - go to the Azure Portal, find your Azure Machine Learning Workspace, select Experiments and select the UsedCars_Experiment.
 However, in this case we will use the AML SDK to query for the runs.
 Select and execute **Step 11** to view the runs and their status.<br/>
     <img src="images/vs15.jpg"/><br/>

 ## Exercise 4 - Train remotely using AML Compute